alstr/todo-to-issue-action/README.md

 The labels should be on their own line below the initial TODO declaration.

 Include the `labels:` prefix, then a list of comma-separated label titles.
-If any of the label do not already exist, they will be created.
+If any of the labels do not already exist, they will be created.

 The `todo` label is automatically added to issues to help the action efficiently retrieve them in the future.